Behavioral and Academic Support

 - systems that efficiently and effectively support implementation of these practices.

 Supporting Student Academic Success

 Like with behavior, ensuring students are academically successful means that all students must have access to effective and accurately implemented instructional strategies and interventions.
-Using a Response to Intervention (RtI) framework, TIS has developed a Student Support Services program to address the individual academic needs of our students.
+Using a Response to Intervention (RtI) framework, ISP has developed a Student Support Services program to address the individual academic needs of our students.

 Because academics and behavior are so closely linked, our academic team (teachers and leadership) is involved in our comprehensive support system.
 Should you have any specific concerns about behavior or academics, please contact your child’s teacher or our Student Support Services Coordinator, TimiSue Abbott.